vovantics/backbone-modulebone/README.md

 Yeoman comes with a built-in preview server.
 While the server is running, the LiveReload watch process automatically compiles source files and refreshes your browser whenever a change is made.
 Scripts are automatically run against JSHint to ensure they're following language best-practices.
 The sources can be configured in `Gruntfile.js`.

+If you'd like to use additional Yeoman (bower) packages, `yeoman install <package name>` them and then copy the necessary files from the `component`/`app/component` directories to the `app/scripts/vendor` directory.

 * Run yeoman server, write code, and watch your changes auto reload!

         $ yeoman server

-* Manual lint scripts
+* Lint JavaScript code for errors and potential problems.

         $ yeoman lint

 ### Build process

 The build process constructs an optimized version of the app that's ready to deploy.
 The build process is an opinionated workflow.
 I substituted two tasks.
 Coffeescript is not used, so I aliased the coffee task with nothing.
-Less CSS is used instead of SASS so I aliased the compass task with the [recess](https://github.com/twitter/recess) task.
+Less CSS is used instead of SASS so the compass task was aliased with the [recess](https://github.com/twitter/recess) task.

-* Create dist directory containing optimized version of app ready for deploying
+* Create dist directory containing optimized version of app ready for deploying.

         $ yeoman build